INSEP, Noah, Leconte: How France Created Tennis Champions in the 80s

 Why the Federal Model Withstood the American Rise

 The results speak for themselves.
-At that moment, the accumulated successes on international courts confirmed that the federal model is not just an administrative choice, but a winning and visionary strategy.
+At that moment, the successes accumulated on international courts confirmed that the federal model is not just an administrative choice, but a winning and visionary strategy.

 A System That Left Its Mark